udevsio/DevOps-Bootcamp/README.md

    - 4.1 How to generate 4096 bit key?
         ssh-keygen -b 4096
-   - 4.2 What is private/public key and how ssh authentication works? private -key        In Private key, the same key is used for encryption and decryption public - key        In Public key, two keys are used one key is used for encryption and another key is used for decryption.
+   - 4.2 What is private/public key and how ssh authentication works? private key - In Private key, the same key is used for encryption and decryption public key - In Public key, two keys are used one key is used for encryption and another key is used for decryption.
         Authentication is performed with ssh asymmetric key pairs.
 The server encrypts the information and sends it to the client using a public key.
 If the client has the correct key, he can open and reuse the information.
 5. Networking - curl
    - 5.1 Explain how curl requests work - `curl google.com` (as detailed as possible)